 For Stoneleigh Residence, our licensed hospice home, Medicare, Medicaid and private insurances cover the medical portion of hospice care.
 There is a fee to residents for room and board.
 Most pay this privately, however, some insurances do cover this fee and we can help you determine your need.
 Hospice of Lansing and our affiliate Ionia Area Hospice are charitable organizations.
 In case of need, our hospice services may be provided without regard to one’s ability to pay.
 We rely on donations to cover these costs.

 Hospice of Lansing has staff dedicated to taking your phone call and answering all of your questions.
-We can explain what is hospice, whether your loved one qualifies and how does this all work?
+We can explain what hospice is, whether your loved one qualifies and how hospice can be a support.
 We are here for you.
 You will not go through this alone.
-Contacting us is easy, just call us!
+Contacting us is easy, just call.

 The choice for hospice care becomes even more difficult when searching for care providers for an out-of-town family member.
 If you’re not from the area where care will be provided, it’s hard to know who to contact.
 That’s why Hospice of Lansing has joined the National Partnership for Hospice Innovation (NPHI), a national referral network of 70+ not-for-profit providers, under the umbrella of the National Partnership for Hospice Innovation (NPHI).
 Dialing 1-844-GET-NPHI (1-844-438-6744), will put you in touch with the not-for-profit provider closest to their loved one.